Seattle's Child

 In general, young children are not prepared to ride on the street alone.

-Cascade Bicycle Club encourages people driving to take extra care on Wednesday.
-Help keep kids safe by driving the speed limit, silencing distracting devices, and giving kids extra room on the road.Ā Most elementary school children will need to ride with their parents or another adult.
-Reach out to your Bike to School coordinator to discuss route planning, ride trains and other ideas for safe commuting.
+Cascade Bicycle Club encourages people driving to take extra care on Bike to School Day.Ā Help keep kids safe by driving the speed limit, silencing distracting devices, and giving kids extra room on the road.
+Most elementary school children will need to ride with their parents or another adult.
+Reach out to your Bike to School coordinator to discuss route planning, riding the light rail, and other ideas for safe commuting.

 About the Author